skoolkid/skoolkit/sphinx/source/control-files.rst

   W 40003,10
   T 40013,8

-If the length parameter is omitted from an ``M`` directive, the comment is assumed to cover all sub-blocks from the given start address to the end of the top-level block.
+An ``M`` directive with no length parameter covers all sub-blocks from the given start address to either the next mid-block comment or the end of the containing block (whichever is closer).

 If a sub-block directive is left blank, then it is assumed to be of the same type as the containing block.
 So in::